microsoft/code-with-engineering-playbook/docs/design-reviews/decision-log/examples/memory/Trade-Studies/Routing.md

 Ex) If we deployed 3 regions in West US, Western Europe and Asia and a user access the application from Seattle, WA, the users request should be serviced by the West US instance assuming it is online and available.

-1. Users will access the application through a single entry point, ex) <https://memory.contoso.com>
+1. Users will access the application through a single entry point
-1. Regional specific endpoints should not be accessible via the public internet
+2. Regional specific endpoints should not be accessible via the public internet
-1. If a region goes down due to maintenance or other issues requests are routed to an alternate region
+3. If a region goes down due to maintenance or other issues requests are routed to an alternate region

 This trade study will evaluate multiple routing / service mesh / gateway technologies.
 1 or more technology can be selected to complete the solution.